-- 1 XGS PON WAN
+- 1 PON WAN

 - 2 SFP

 - 3 Ethernet WAN

-- 4 DSL

-- 5 Cellular WAN (3G/4G)

-See Section 1.2.6 on page 25 for more information about Cellular backup.
+- 4 DSL - Cellular WAN (3G/4G) See Section 1.2.6 on page 26 for more information about Cellular backup.

-1.2.2 Dual-Band Wi-Fi
+1.2.2 Dual-Band WiFi

-Note: Check Section 1.1 on page 19 to see if your Zyxel Device supports dual-band Wi-Fi.
+Note: Check Section 1.1 on page 20 to see if your Zyxel Device supports dual-band WiFi.

-When Wi-Fi is enabled on the Zyxel Device, IEEE 802.11a/b/g/n/ac/ax compliant clients, such as notebooks, tablets, and smartphones can wirelessly connect to the Zyxel Device to access network resources.
+When WiFi is enabled on the Zyxel Device, IEEE 802.11a/b/g/n/ac/ax/be compliant clients, such as notebooks, tablets, and smartphones can wirelessly connect to the Zyxel Device to access network resources.

-With dual-band, the Zyxel Device is a gateway that can use both 2.4G and 5G Wi-Fi networks at the same time.
-Wi-Fi clients could use the 2.4 GHz band for regular Internet surfing and downloading while using the 5 GHz band for time sensitive traffic like high-definition video, music, and gaming.
+With dual-band, the Zyxel Device is a gateway that can use both 2.4 GHz and 5 GHz WiFi networks at the same time.
+IOT devices and other low-bandwidth clients could use the 2.4 GHz band for basic connectivity, while the 5GHz band handles time-sensitive traffic such as high-definition video, music, and gaming.

-The Zyxel Device supports Wi-Fi 6 that is most suitable in areas with a high concentration of users.
+The Zyxel Device supports WiFi 7 that is most suitable in areas with a high concentration of users.
+Zyxel Devices support backward compatibility with older WiFi standards, ensuring seamless connectivity with previous-generation devices.